-Virginia recently enacted a package of strong gun safety laws, but there remains much more the state should do to protect children and adults alike from gun violence.
+In 2021, Virginia enacted a strong package of strong gun safety laws, but there remains much more the state should do to protect its communities from gun violence.

-This package of gun safety bills included universal background checks and an extreme risk protection law, stronger protections for victims of domestic violence, and meaningful investments in community violence intervention programs.
-In 2020, Virginia had the 18th-lowest gun death rate in the country and exported crime guns to other states at the 12th-highest rate.
+This package of gun safety bills included universal background checks, an extreme risk protection law, stronger protections for victims of domestic violence, and meaningful investments in community violence intervention programs.
+In 2020, Virginia had the 17th-lowest gun death rate in the country and exported crime guns to other states at the 10th-highest rate.
 To save lives from gun violence, Virginia legislators should continue to strengthen protections for victims of domestic violence and violent hate crimes, increase investments in community violence intervention programs, and raise the minimum age for acquiring firearms.

 What Virginia Does Well